forfudan/MojoMiji/src/docs/advanced/ownership.md

 For lists with millions of elements, it is no point to move the values to a new address when being transferred.
 The moving of values in the memory is costly and inefficient.
 Since `a` will no longer be used after the transfer, we can simply let `b` to own the value at the same address as `a`.
 In other words, transferring the ownership is just like renaming the variable (while the type, the value, and the address are unchanged).

 However, this is not guaranteed.
-In some cases, the address of the value may change after the transfe.
+In some cases, the address of the value may change after the transfer.
 For example, in the output above, we can see that the address of `a` is `0x16f350988`, while the address of `b` is `0x16f350970`.

 Whether the values are kept in the same address depends on how compiler optimizes the code.